fenago/deep-learning-time-series-forecasting/chapter_14/Lab12.md

 The first network that we will evaluate is a Multilayer Perceptron, or MLP for short.
-This is a

-simple feedforward neural network model that should be evaluated before more elaborate models are considered.
+This is a simple feed forward neural network model that should be evaluated before more elaborate models are considered.
 MLPs can be used for time series forecasting by taking multiple observations at prior time steps, called lag observations, and using them as input features and predicting one or more time steps from those observations.
 This is exactly the framing of the problem provided by